coolya/image-app-tor/README.md

-# Official Torrents image on Scaleway
+#  Tor Relay image on Scaleway

 Scripts to build Tor relay image on Scaleway